Shriya Boppana

 Shriya Boppana (born January 8, 1999) is an Indian-American beauty pageant titleholder, award-winning activist, and on-air personality who was crowned as the winner of Miss India America 2020, Miss Grand US Virgin Islands 2024, and Miss Grand India USA 2025.
-Boppana is a broadcast journalist currently at WDCA (locally known as "FOX 5 Plus") in Washington, D.C. and a consulting analyst at Accenture.
+Boppana is a broadcast journalist formerly at WDCA (locally known as "FOX 5 Plus") in Washington, D.C. and a consulting analyst at Accenture.

 Early life

 Boppana was born in Hyderabad, Telangana to a Telugu family.
 Her great-grandparents were freedom fighters.
 Lingaya Gadde, who went to jail multiple times while taking part in the 1923 Civil Disobedience, Flag Satyagraha, and Quit India Movement.
 Boppana's father served as a marine engineer in the United States Marine Corps.

 She was raised in Herndon, Virginia.
 She graduated from Herndon High School in 2017, and later received a bachelor's degree in Business Administration from Carnegie Mellon University in 2021.
-In July 2024, she joined Duke University's Fuqua School of Business for her Master of Business Administration as a Forte Foundation Fellow and a Fuqua Impact Scholar.
+In May 2026, she graduated from Duke University's Fuqua School of Business with her Master of Business Administration as a Forte Foundation Fellow and a Fuqua Impact Scholar.